 Incarceration rates are increasing on a global scale, and the US is helping to facilitate increasing rates of incarceration in the countries where we operate prison management programs.
 The United States still is the global leader in incarceration, with about 660 per 100,000 people behind bars.
 In Colombia, the rate of incarceration has more than doubled since the mid-nineties, and its continuing to grow.
 Overcrowding also increased.
 In 2014 the Colombia Office of the People’s Defender reported the greatest amount of overcrowding the country has ever faced, with a more than 54% rate of overcrowding.
 As of 2018, many political prisoners and prisoners of war have been released as a result of the peace agreement.
 But the rate of overcrowding is still at an unacceptable 45%, and there has been a recent upsurge in political arrests, as the future of the peace is in question.
 Mexico has been steadily incarcerating more people since the US became involved in their prisons in the mid 2000s.
 El Salvador’s incarceration rate is now third in the world.

 Do prison imperialism programs control crime?

 What are the underlying causes of Prison Imperialism?

 US foreign policy is never purely humanitarian.
-Despite what the State Department says, they are not driven by the desire to improve international prison conditions.
+Despite what the State Department says, they are not motivated by the desire to improve international prison conditions.
 As with everything the State Department does there is a perceived self-interest, and slowing the flow of drugs into the US is not it, or else they would have seen that there’s no effect and stopped long ago.

 So what is the actual purpose of these programs?
 Besides just prisons, the US State Department is also involved in the policing systems of almost all of these 33 countries, and in many cases in border security as well.
 We’re also exerting influence in most of these countries’ justice systems to pressure them into concentrating on policing and prosecuting what the US most wants criminalized, like drug trafficking or the violation of US copyright laws.
 Prisons are just one part of a whole system that includes border security, police, and justice systems.